MicrosoftDocs/win32/desktop-src/uxguide/vis-std-icons.md

--   **Don't use warning icons to "soften" non-critical errors.** Errors aren't warnings—apply the error icon guidelines instead.
+-   **Don't use warning icons to "soften" non-critical errors.** Errors aren't warnings apply the error icon guidelines instead.
 -   **For question dialogs, use warning icons only for questions with significant consequences.** Don't use warning icons for routine questions.

 **Correct:**